Rachel de Souza: Mental health and wellbeing

-Since February 2022, de Souza has published an annual mental health briefing on children’s experiences of mental health services.
-Her reports have consistently highlighted challenges and areas for improvement in children’s mental health services in England, including access to services, long waiting times and investment disparities.
-In her reports de Souza has called for long-term strategies to address these issues, emphasising the need for early intervention.
+Since February 2022, de Souza has published an annual mental health briefing on children's experiences of mental health services.
+Her most recent report found the number of young people being referred for mental health treatment in England had risen to more than a million.
+She said she was ‘in no doubt we are facing a crisis’.
+De Souza has called for long-term strategies to address these issues, emphasising the need for early intervention.